1.) What is the life science industry?

 On a national level, the City of Fishers provides a low cost of living, an exceptional workforce (both in existing workers and a pipeline of graduates from the state’s world-renowned universities), in addition to a proximity to big life science players like Eli Lilly and Roche.
 Furthermore, as manufacturing becomes increasingly important for production and fulfillment aspects of life science development, the State’s manufacturing reputation has become increasingly attractive to companies within the industry.
 The array of benefits between the City of Fishers and the larger ecosystem within the state have set the City apart as a destination for life sciences investment and created a positive outlook for the City to secure continued investment into the future.

-Jordin Alexander is the Assistant Director of Economic Development for the City of Fishers.
+Jordin Alexander is the Chief of Staff for the City of Fishers.
 She grew up in Fishers, graduating from Hamilton Southeastern High School in 2012.
 After attending Brown University for her undergraduate studies and obtaining a Master’s in Public Administration from Florida Gulf Coast University, Jordin returned to Fishers in 2018, when she began working for the City’s Economic Development Department.
 In her free time, she likes checking out local restaurants, breweries, and attending concerts with friends and family.
 She loves the dynamic and vibrant community that Fishers has become.